TONY-UMN43/Writing-Tool-Classification/README.md

 # Writing Tool Classification (PyTorch)

+## License
+This project is for **viewing purposes only**.
+Do not copy, modify, or redistribute any part of this code without explicit permission.
+© 2025 Tony Akinyemi.
+All rights reserved.

 A Deep Learning Project that explores **single-label**, **multi-class**, and **multi-label** using PyTorch.
 The goal was to use my own dataset of Pens and Pencils to train a Convolutional Neural Network Model that can make accurate predictions about any image that contains a pencil, pen, or both.

 # Project Highlights